Arixeyenia/IT-Project/README.md

 # User Documentation
 Our User Documentation is a static website hosted using github pages and Jekyll.

-Comprehensive introduction of all features and design of our application is included in the User Documentation.
+Comprehensive introduction of all features and design of our application is included there.

 https://winnie76.github.io/Quaranteam/